Azahar-Mahmud/Flight-Reservation-System/README.md

 6. Reservation Management: Customers can review and manage their existing reservations, including the option to modify or cancel their bookings as needed.
 7. File Handling: The system utilizes file handling mechanisms to store and retrieve user account information, reservation details, and passenger data, ensuring data persistence and efficient retrieval.
 8. Data Structures: The program employs various data structures, such as linked lists and binary search trees, to organize and manage information effectively, facilitating efficient searching, insertion, and retrieval operations.
-By leveraging the power of the C programming language, the Flight Reservation System offers a robust and efficient solution for managing flight bookings.
-With its user-friendly interface and comprehensive features, this system aims to enhance the overall travel experience for customers, streamlining the reservation process and providing a seamless platform for organizing and managing their travel plans.